They Shoot Horses, Don't They? (film): Development

-Mia Farrow was interested in starring but Scherick felt her fee of $500,000 was too high.
+Mia Farrow was interested in starring, but Scherick felt her fee of $500,000 was too high.
 Eventually it was agreed to show the script to Jane Fonda, who was interested.
 Michael Sarrazin was borrowed from Universal to play the male lead.
 Scherick eventually agreed to raise the budget to $4 million.
-Martin Baum (agent) became head of ABC Pictures, and Winkler says Baum arranged for Scherick to be fired.
-Baum wanted the second female lead to be played by Susannah York though Poe had promised the role to his then-girlfriend.
+Martin Baum became head of ABC Pictures, and Winkler says Baum arranged for Scherick to be fired.
+Baum wanted the second female lead to be played by Susannah York, though Poe had promised the role to his then-girlfriend.
 Winkler says it was Baum who suggested Red Buttons and Gig Young, and pushed for Poe to be fired.
 The producers were reluctant especially as Jane Fonda liked Poe and had director approval.
 Winkler arranged for Poe to direct a screen test for Bonnie Bedelia with Fonda; the test did not go well and Fonda became less enthusiastic about Poe's capabilities as a director.
 Poe was fired from the project.

-The main candidates to replace Poe were William Friedkin, Sydney Pollack and Jack Smight.
-According to Winkler, Smight wanted $250,000, Friedkin wanted $200,000 and Pollack was willing to do it for $150,000.
-Pollack got the job.
+The main candidates to replace Poe were William Friedkin, Sydney Pollack, and Jack Smight.
+According to Winkler, Smight wanted $250,000, Friedkin wanted $200,000, and Pollack was willing to do it for $150,000; thus, Pollack got the job.

 Fonda said she was originally unimpressed by the script, but her husband Roger Vadim, who saw similarities between the book and works of the French existentialists, urged her to reconsider.

 Meeting with Pollack to discuss the script, she was surprised when he asked for her opinion.
 She later said, "It was the first time a director asked me for input on how I saw the character and the story."
-She read the script with a critical eye, made notes on the character and later observed in her autobiography, "It was a germinal moment [for me] ...
+She read the script with a critical eye, made notes on the character, and later observed in her autobiography, "It was a germinal moment [for me] ...
 This was the first time in my life as an actor that I was working on a film about larger societal issues, and instead of my professional work feeling peripheral to life, it felt relevant."
 Troubled about problems in her marriage at the time, she drew on her personal anguish to help her with her characterization.

-Pollack had the script rewritten by Robert Thompson.
+Pollack had the script rewritten by Robert E. Thompson.
 Warren Beatty originally was considered for the role of Robert Syverton and Pollack's first choice for Rocky was character actor Lionel Stander.